Controlling (and Conquering) Your Appraisals

-I’ve addressed this topic several times in the forums, and much of this post is taken from an old forum post I wrote, but this subject is important enough to rehabbers and other investors that I wanted to make sure it was captured here on the blog…
+I’ve addressed this topic several times in the BiggerPockets Forums, and much of this post is taken from an old forum post I wrote.
+But this subject is important enough to rehabbers and other investors that I wanted to make sure it was captured here on the blog.

-While it’s tremendously important to ensure that your rehab is top-quality in all respects (visually, functionally, price-to-value, etc), the key to ensuring consistently successful appraisals is to focus on your interaction with the appraiser himself.
-Because the appraiser does have leeway in making decisions on comps and adjustments, his attitude while preparing the appraisal — towards you and the property — may very well impact the result.
+While it’s tremendously important to ensure that your rehab is top quality in all respects (visually, functionally, price-to-value, etc.), the key to ensuring consistently successful appraisals is to focus on your interaction with the appraiser himself.
+Because the appraiser does have leeway in making decisions on comps and adjustments, his attitude while preparing the appraisal—toward both you and the property—may very well impact the result.

 Specifically, when dealing with the appraiser, you should strive to do three things:

-By doing these three things, you can go a long way towards getting appraisers to err on the side of trying to help your appraisals come in at your target price.
-Let’s look at each of these in more detail…
+These three things can go a long way in getting appraisers to err on the side of trying to help your appraisals come in at your target price.
+Let’s look at each in more detail.

-1. From a Providing Information standpoint, remember that appraisers have a tough job these days.
+From a providing information standpoint, remember that appraisers have a tough job these days.
 They need to make a lot of people (on different sides of the table) happy.
-Helping them do their job effectively and efficiently will make their lives easier (especially when the underwriter comes back and asks for more details to substantiate the number), and in return, make your life easier.
-And given new HVCC rules, you may be more familiar with comps in a given area then they are, so you may actually have better comps than the appraiser!
+Helping them do their job effectively and efficiently will make their lives easier (especially when the underwriter comes back and asks for more details to substantiate the number).
+In return, they will make your life easier.
+And given new HVCC rules, you may be more familiar with comps in a given area than they are, so you may actually have better comps than the appraiser!

-2. From a Building Rapport standpoint, if someone knows you and likes you, they are going to want to help you.
-Ask the appraiser about his family, ask about his business, ask him questions that allow him to feel like you appreciate his “help”, and (if it’s true) insinuate that you may want to use his services in the future.
-We don’t like to let our friends down, so the goal is to get the appraiser to feel as if you’re a friend in the short time you’re together
+From a building rapport standpoint, if someone knows you and likes you, they are going to want to help you.
+Ask the appraiser about his family, ask about his business, ask him questions that allow him to feel like you appreciate his “help,” and (if it’s true) insinuate that you may want to use his services in the future.
+We don’t like to let our friends down, so the goal is to get the appraiser to feel as if you’re a friend in the short time you’re together.

-3. From a Building Trust standpoint, many appraisers (and others) are leery of rehabbers these days because a few of them give the rest of us a bad name (shoddy work, lie about repairs, etc).
+From a building trust standpoint, many appraisers (and others) are leery of rehabbers these days because a few of them give the rest of us a bad name (in terms of shoddy work, lying about repairs, etc.).
 Oftentimes, when appraisers walk into a rehabbed property, they assume that the value is LOWER than an equivalent house that isn’t being flipped.
-By proving to the appraiser that you’re in the group of rehabbers who take pride in their work and do things the right way, you’ll get the him to appreciate your work and efforts and to trust that your house is probably MORE valuable than an equivalent house that isn’t being flipped.
+By proving to the appraiser that you’re in the group of rehabbers who takes pride in their work and does things the right way, you’ll get them to appreciate your work and efforts and to trust that your house is probably MORE valuable than an equivalent house that isn’t being flipped.

 With that background, here are my concrete suggestions on how to work with appraisers: